rust-osdev/homepage/content/this-month/2020-06/index.md

 ## Join Us?

 Are you interested in Rust-based operating system development?
 Our `rust-osdev` organization is always open to new members and new projects.
 Just let us know if you want to join!
-A good way for getting in touch is our [gitter channel](https://gitter.im/rust-osdev/Lobby).
+A good way for getting in touch is our [Zulip chat](https://rust-osdev.zulipchat.com).